johannesfrimberger/CarND-VehicleDetectionAndTracking-P5/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+First all windows, for which the classifier returns "vehicle" are summed up in a heatmap.

 ![alt text][image5]

+A real vehicle shows multiple detections for different sized sliding windows.
+That's why the heatmap is thresholded and only areas with multiple detections are considered further on.

+The `scipy.ndimage.measurements.label()` is used to cluster the heatmap into single "vehicles".
+It labels each enclosed heatmap area into a separate cluster which is indicated by the different brightness levels.

 ![alt text][image6]

+In the end these results are taken to create the annotated image:
 ![alt text][image7]

 To improve stability the results of several consecutive frames are combined to a single heatmap.
+This is more or less low-pass filter.

 The code below shows this approach:
 ```